 The Insurance Monitor was put in place to protect policyholders and oversee Emergency Services Levy (ESL) reform.

-The planned reform, which would have seen ESL removed from insurance policies and added to council rates, has been deferred and insurance companies are continuing to charge ESL on property insurance policies.
+The planned reform, which would have seen ESL removed from insurance policies and added to council rates, has been deferred and insurance companies may continue to charge ESL on property insurance policies.

-The Insurance Monitor has the important task of ensuring insurance companies do not seek to recover more ESL from policyholders than they must provide to the NSW Government to fund the State's fire and emergency services.
+- Ensuring insurance companies do not recover more ESL from policyholders than they are required to pay to the NSW Government to fund the State's fire and emergency services.